 Workplace Risk Assessment

 A suitable workplace risk assessment should be made for any working activity that poses a risk to anyone within a business.
-Our qualified health & safety consultants can assist you with this procedure.
+Our qualified health & safety consultants can assist with this procedure.

 It should include measures required to eliminate, reduce or minimise the risks.
 When considering the required controls, there is a certain hierarchy to follow: